Baojun 530: Wuling Almaz

-The 530 is marketed in Indonesia under the Wuling brand with the name Almaz, which was revealed on 23 January 2019 and launched to the market on 27 February 2019.
+The 530 is marketed in Indonesia under the Wuling brand with the name Wuling Almaz, which was revealed on 23 January 2019 and launched to the market on 27 February 2019.
 The "Almaz" name means "diamond" in Arabic.
 A left-hand-drive prototype was previously displayed at the 26th Gaikindo Indonesia International Auto Show in August 2018 under the Wuling SUV name as an introduction.
 The car is manufactured in Indonesia with 43.5 percent of the component is sourced locally.
 At launch, the crossover is offered in only one variant with five seats.
 It is powered by a 1.5-litre petrol engine with a turbocharger producing 140 hp, instead of 145–147 hp in other markets.
 Initially, the Almaz was only offered with a Bosch-designed CVT.

 The Almaz received a standard 10.4" head unit with an integrated air conditioning control, smartphone mirroring functionality dubbed as "Wuling Link" and other vehicle settings control embedded.

 A 7-seater version was revealed on 11 July 2019 and launched at the 27th Gaikindo Indonesia International Auto Show alongside the introduction of voice command system named "WIND" (Wuling Indonesian Command), which only supports the Indonesian language.
 The Indonesian 7-seater version is equipped with AC blower on the third row seat with an independent air blower speed switch.
 The previous single variant was renamed to "Exclusive" and remains available as a 5-seater.

 The entry-level variant of the 7-seater model, dubbed as "Smart Enjoy", was also launched at the same time.
 It is the only Almaz variant to be offered with a manual transmission.

 The flagship variant of the 7-seater model, dubbed as "RS", was revealed on 18 March 2021 and launched on 29 March 2021.
 "WISE" (Wuling Interconnected Smart Ecosystem) is standard in this variant, which includes internet on vehicle and advanced driver-assistance systems.
 It is available in Exclusive and Pro trim levels.
 According to Wuling, "RS" stands for "Rising Star".

 In September 2022, Wuling showcased the Almaz RS Hybrid Concept.
 The production version of the Almaz RS Hybrid was launched on 3 November 2022, it is powered by a 2.0-litre petrol hybrid engine used on the Wuling Asta HEV.

 The facelifted Almaz was unveiled on 10 August 2023 at the 30th Gaikindo Indonesia International Auto Show, the Almaz range was narrowed down to two variants: RS Turbo and RS Hybrid.

+On 5 February 2026, the model is replaced by the Wuling Eksion, which is a rebadge from Wuling Starlight 560.